grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### user_facing_default_error

-Overrides the error message shown to users when a sensitive backend error should be obfuscated.
+Set the default error message shown to users.
+This message is displayed instead of sensitive backend errors which should be obfuscated.
 Default is `please inspect Grafana server log for details`.

 <hr>